Answered By: Pollak Library Guides Last Updated: Sep 16, 2019 Views: 841

-1. If you are looking for a specific article or newspaper, search by the title of the newspaper in Find Journal Titles (under Research).
+1. If you are looking for a specific article or newspaper, search by the title of the newspaper using the Pollak Library's journal search tool.

 2. If you are looking for newspaper articles by topic published in the last 15-20 years, you can search large numbers of newspapers electronically using the following databases: